 The discovery phase is when we get a deeper understanding of our client so we can best help achieve their goals.
 But what are the questions we ask to really knock it out of the park?

 Think big picture first.

-Before we dive into the nitty-gritty, we take a step back and think about the big picture.
+Before we dive into the nitty-gritty of a website discovery phase, we take a step back and think about the big picture.
 Dumb it down to the basics:

 - What does your company do?